 Agave Nectar: Good or Bad?

-The short answer to that reader’s question is simple: agave nectar is not a “natural sweetener.”
-Plus, it has more concentrated fructose in it than high fructose corn syrup.
+The short answer to that reader’s question is simple: almost all commercially available agave nectar is not a “natural sweetener.”
+Plus, agave nectar has more concentrated fructose in it than high fructose corn syrup.
 Now, let’s get into the details.

 Native Mexican peoples do make a sort of sweetener out of the agave plant.
-It’s called miel de agave, and it’s made by boiling the agave sap for a couple of hours.
-Think of it as the Mexican version of authentic Canadian maple syrup.
+It’s called miel de agave, and it’s made by boiling the agave sap for a couple of hours Think of it as the Mexican version of authentic Canadian maple syrup (source).

 Compare that to the typical fructose content of high fructose corn syrup (55%)!

 Because fructose is digested in your liver, it is immediately turned into triglycerides or stored body fat.
-Since it doesn’t get converted to blood glucose like other sugars, it doesn’t raise or crash your blood sugar levels.
+Since it doesn’t get converted to blood glucose like other sugars, it doesn’t raise or crash your blood sugar levels (they’ve studied this in mice).
 Hence the claim that it is safe for diabetics.

 But it isn’t.

 That’s because fructose inhibits leptin levels — the hormone your body uses to tell you that you’re full.
 In other words, fructose makes you want to eat more.
-Besides contributing to weight gain, it also makes you gain the most dangerous kind of fat.
+Besides contributing to weight gain, it also makes you gain the most dangerous kind of fat (source).